survivejs/webpack-book/manuscript/styling/04_eliminating_unused_css.md

 * At best, PurifyCSS can eliminate most, if not all, unused CSS rules.
 * Critical path rendering is another CSS technique that puts emphasis on rendering the above-the-fold CSS first.
 The idea is to render something as fast as possible instead of waiting for all CSS to load.

 The styling portion of our demo is in good shape.
-We can make it easier to develop by including CSS linting to the project.
-We’ll do that next.
+It can be made easier to develop by including CSS linting to the project.